Russell’s late 3-pointer lifts Timberwolves past Thunder

 The Thunder led 55-51 at halftime after making eight of their final nine shots before the break.
 Horford scored 16 points in the first half.

 The Timberwolves dominated the third quarter and took an 85-76 lead into the fourth, but the Thunder rallied.
-Horford’s 3-pointer tied the game at 103 with 25.7 seconds remaining to set up the final sequence.
+Horford’s 3-pointer tied the game at 103 with 25.7 seconds remaining and set up the final sequence.

+Saunders didn’t like the fact that Diallo got a shot off at the end of the game, but he was pleased with the win.

+“I don’t want to take anything away from that,” he said.
+“I’ll say it again — it’s hard to win in this league on a night-in, night-out basis.
+Players are good.
+Everyone’s talented.
+So it definitely provided a morale boost.”

 TIP-INS

-Timberwolves: Beasley scored 10 points in the first quarter. … G Ricky Rubio had eight assists. … Naz Reid had 17 points and nine rebounds.
+Timberwolves: Beasley scored 10 points in the first quarter. … G Ricky Rubio had eight assists. … Naz Reid had 17 points and nine rebounds. … F Jarred Vanderbilt had nine rebounds.

-Thunder: Scored the first eight points. … Held the Timberwolves to 38.5% shooting in the first half. … Horford scored seven points in the final 1:05 of the first half.
+Thunder: Scored the first eight points. … Held the Timberwolves to 38.5% shooting in the first half. … Horford scored seven points in the final 1:05 of the first half. … Horford had eight assists and seven rebounds. … C Mike Muscala had 13 points and eight rebounds.

 UP NEXT